Attainder of Earl of Kellie and Others Act 1745

 The Attainder of Earl of Kellie and Others Act 1745 (19 Geo.
 2. c.
 26) was a parliamentary response to the failed Jacobite rising of 1745.

 By this act, the Earl of Kellie and others numbering upwards of three dozen who did not surrender themselves by 12 July 1746 were attainted of high treason.
 Justices of the realm were under this act instructed to commit the persons who surrendered, and to give notice to a Secretary of State.

 Subsequent developments

-The whole act was repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1977.
+The whole act was repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1977, which came into force on 16 June 1977.